When I caught up with Rosalind, she was rushing off to a lecture on how the universe began!

 Everything Rosalind does to stay active involves other people; the dancing community, her fitness trainer and the friend who joins her for walks).
 She believes this is crucial to her success in keeping these activities going.

 “You just get nourishment from other people being there with you.”

 I would love to know what you most enjoyed about Rosalind’s story.
-Send me an email (or contact me here) to let me know which of Rosalind’s top tips is most relevant to you and what you could do today to become more active.
+Leave a comment below or send a message on our contact page to let me know which of Rosalind’s tips is most relevant to you and what you could do today to become more active.

 All material in this article is provided for information and educational purposes only.
 It is not advice and should not be relied on as such.
 Always consult an exercise or health professional if you have any health issues and need personalised advice.
 With this in mind, we hope you enjoy reading our articles.